Frog-Frog/Pokedex/Carthage/Checkouts/Alamofire/Documentation/AdvancedUsage.md

 ### Evaluating Server Trusts with `ServerTrustManager` and `ServerTrustEvaluating`

-#### `ServerTrustEvaluting`
+#### `ServerTrustEvaluating`
-The `ServerTrustEvaluting` protocol provides a way to perform any sort of server trust evaluation.
+The `ServerTrustEvaluating` protocol provides a way to perform any sort of server trust evaluation.
 It has a single requirement:

 ```swift
 func evaluate(_ trust: SecTrust, forHost host: String) throws